Ultimate Python Developer Roadmap with Projects & Resources

 10. Chatbot

-Implement a simple rule-based chatbot that can answer an FAQ or has a simple conversation.
+Implement a simple rule-based chatbot that can answer an FAQ or have a simple conversation.

 11. Personal Finance Manager

-Build a web application (using Django or Flask) that can tracks income and expenses and also create reports.
+Build a web application (using Django or Flask) that tracks income and expenses and creates reports.

 12. Machine Learning Model